 We will give a brief overview for the relevant results on the model (\ref{equation}).
 In fact, the studies of the model have been very active for the past few years.
-Some global existence results are obtained, however, mostly subject to the case for the domination conditions\footnote{It means that $n_0\le\overline{c}_0\rho_0$ or $\rho_0\le \overline{c}_1n_0$ for some positive constants $\overline{c}_0$ and $\overline{c}_1$, which implies that the two fluids are dominated by one of the fluids.}. \begin{itemize} \item For the one-dimensional case, Evje and Karlsen \cite{EK} obtained the first global existence result on weak solution with large initial data subject to the domination conditions.
-The one-dimensional properties of the equations turn out that the densities of the fluids are bounded for large initial data.
-This good property is very nice and essential to get strong convergence of the densities in the context of the approximation system.
-The domination condition was removed later by Evje, the author, and Zhu \cite{EWZ} by introducing a new entropy, which allows transition to each single-phase flow.
+Some global existence results are obtained, however, mostly subject to the case for the domination conditions\footnote{It means that $n_0\le\overline{c}_0\rho_0$ or $\rho_0\le \overline{c}_1n_0$ for some positive constants $\overline{c}_0$ and $\overline{c}_1$, which implies that the two fluids are dominated by one of the fluids.}. \begin{itemize} \item For the one-dimensional case, Evje and Karlsen \cite{EK} obtained the global existence result on weak solution with large initial data subject to the domination conditions.
+The one-dimensional properties of the equations implies that the densities of the fluids are bounded for large initial data.
+This good property is essential to show strong convergence of the densities in the context of the approximation system.
+The domination condition was removed later by Evje, the author, and Zhu \cite{EWZ} by introducing a new energy equality, which allows transition to each single-phase flow.
 For the global existence of small solutions, please refer for instance to \cite{E,EK2,Yao-Zhu,Yao-Zhu2} and the references therein.